 Why you shouldn’t delay and address pregnancy depression as soon as it is diagnosed

-Many thousands of preterm births could be prevented if women with clinical depression receive treatment during pregnancy.
+Many thousands of preterm births could be prevented if women diagnosed with the condition receive treatment during pregnancy.

-As a result of stress or depression increased cortisol levels may lead to babies, who are born small and possibly smaller brains in proportion to their bodies.
+Antenatal depression and stress increase cortisol levels; this may lead to babies, who are born small and possibly smaller brains in proportion to their bodies.

-Babies born to mothers with depression have a blunted stress response, which may mean it is harder for them to react to stressful situations.
+Babies born to mothers with this debilitating condition have a blunted stress response, which may mean it is harder for them to react to stressful situations.

-Pregnancy depression has a long-term effect on the child.
-Children born to stressed mothers have shown abnormally high cortisol levels at age 10.
+Antenatal depression has a long-term effect on the child.
+Children born to stressed mothers have shown abnormally high cortisol levels at age 10!

 The bottom line?
 Depression during pregnancy may harm the developing foetus and so can antidepressants.
-Acupuncture is safe and effective treatment for pregnancy depression.
+Acupuncture is safe and effective treatment for antenatal and postnatal depression.
 If you are pregnant and suspect that you may be suffering from depression, remember to discuss acupuncture with your obstetrician, midwife or GP and give me a ring!